mfidino/mfidino.github.io/blog/_posts/2021-8-30-intro_2_multistate_occupancy.md

 $$\text{softmax}(x) = \frac{\text{exp}(x)}{\sum_{i=1}^m \text{exp}(x)}$$

 Where x is a vector of length *m* that contains the linear predictors for the *m* states at site *s*.
 However, one very important aspect to know is that if you have *m* states you only specify *m-1* linear predictors.
 We must set one state as a reference category, and to do so we give that element in x a value of 0.
 Is this rule something new?
-Absolutely not, we also do this with logistic regression, which has 2 states (success and failure) and one linear predictor.
-In fact, if you look at the inverse logit link function you can see pretty quickly that the 'failure' reference category has been hard coded into it (it's the 1 in the denominator):
+Absolutely not, we also do this whenever we use the logit link.
+In fact, if you look at the inverse logit link function you can see pretty quickly that the 'failure' reference category has been baked into it (it's the 1 in the denominator, remembering that exp(0) = 1).
+Thus, the inverse logit link:

 $$\text{logit}^{-1}(x) = \frac{\text{exp}(x)}{1 + \text{exp}(x)}$$

-which could also be written as
+could also be written as

 $$\text{logit}^{-1}(x) = \frac{\text{exp}(x)}{\text{exp}(0) + \text{exp}(x)}$$